🔥

 npx extension@latest dev <sample-name> --browser=edge

-Run Mozilla Add-Ons Using Edge
+Run Mozilla add-ons in Edge with polyfill

 1. Navigate to your project directory.